asteinkrauss/7900Group2/README.md

 Figure 4 shows the average price (per cup equivalent) of Vegetables by Form: canned, dried, fresh, and frozen varieties.
 Across the years 2013 to 2020, prices for most forms of vegetables exhibited an upward trend, indicative of the overall increase in vegetable prices during this timeframe.

-In conclusion, the figures presented underscore a concerning trend of declining affordability in food prices from 2013 to 2020.
+The figures presented underscore a concerning trend of declining affordability in food prices from 2013 to 2020.
 Both fruits and vegetables experienced notable increases in prices across various forms, reflecting broader economic challenges.
 These findings highlight the growing burden on consumers, emphasizing the need for proactive measures to address affordability issues and ensure equitable access to nutritious food options.

 **5. How many people can afford the recommended daily serving of fruits and vegetables across years?**

 <img width="666" alt="Screenshot 2024-04-26 at 6 22 42 PM" src="https://github.com/asteinkrauss/7900Group2/assets/164549275/ea271b14-911c-46d1-bd23-15b0bf867fac">

--- INSERT CONCLUSION HERE --
+The bar graph illustrates a concerning trend in the accessibility of nutritious food options, particularly fruits and vegetables, over time.
+The data reveals a notable increase in the number of individuals unable to afford their recommended daily servings of fruits and vegetables, indicating a growing challenge in ensuring access to essential nutrients for all segments of the population.
+This trend aligns with broader economic shifts and rising food prices, underscoring the need for efforts to address affordability barriers and promote equitable access to healthy food choices.

 **6. EXCURSION ANALYSIS -- How does the affordability of fruits and vegetables differ amongst their different forms?**